 The best way to defrost and reheat a breakfast burrito is to take it out of the freezer the night before and let it defrost in the fridge overnight.

-Take it out of the foil wrapper if you plan to microwave it and microwave 2-3 minutes or just until heated through.
+In the Microwave – Take it out of the foil wrapper and microwave 2-3 minutes or just until heated through.
 Microwaves can vary so you may need to test the first one to see how long you’ll need.

-Breakfast burritos can be reheated in their foil in the oven.
-Once completely defrosted, place foil wrapped burritos on a pan and bake at 350°F for 10-15 minutes or until heated through.
+In the Oven – Breakfast burritos can be reheated in their foil in the oven.
+Once completely defrosted, place foil-wrapped burritos on a pan and bake at 350°F for 10-15 minutes or until heated through.

 Make-Ahead Breakfast Ideas

 - Make Ahead Egg Muffins – great for on the go!